CSS

 Pixels

-To control layout and sizing, CSS uses pixels (px) as the most basic unit of distance.
-A pixel is the smallest visible dot on a screen and can vary in size depending on a device’s resolution (e.g., 1280×720 vs. 4096×2160).
-The physical size of a pixel can vary significantly with a device’s resolution: for instance, a 4K TV (4096×2160 pixels) puts more pixels into the same space than an older 1280×720 screen.
+A pixel (px) is the smallest visible dot on a screen.
+The physical size of a pixel varies with a device’s resolution: e.g., a 4K TV (4096×2160 pixels) puts more pixels into the same space than an older 1280×720 screen.

 Although different screens may render pixels differently, CSS treats them as consistent units.
 Pixels are commonly used to set: